CherryPieSexy/fast_reinforcement_learning/readme.md

 # Fast PyTorch Reinforcement and Imitation Learning (Work in progress)
-I've implemented and tested couple of RL and IL algorithms in my previous [*project*](https://github.com/CherryPieSexy/imitation_learning), but it is build on top of the gym async vecto env, which is not quite fast solution for gathering experience from multiple environments.
+I've implemented and tested couple of RL and IL algorithms in my previous [*project*](https://github.com/CherryPieSexy/imitation_learning), but it is build on top of the gym async vector env, which is not quite fast solution for gathering experience from multiple environments.

 In this project I am trying to make a similar framework (maybe not as general as the previous one)